dathere/qsv-lookup-tables/README.md

 ## Usage

-To use a lookup table, simply use the name of the csv you want to use with the [`qsv_register_lookup`](https://github.com/jqnatividad/qsv/blob/b8fded6b41c4b31f0f257a0fa1513a921e035e7a/src/cmd/luau.rs#L1349-L1368) using the "dathere://" scheme.
+To use a lookup table, simply use the name of the csv you want to use with the [`qsv_register_lookup`](https://github.com/jqnatividad/qsv/blob/b8fded6b41c4b31f0f257a0fa1513a921e035e7a/src/cmd/luau.rs#L1349-L1368) helper using the "dathere://" scheme.

 ```lua
 us_states_lookup_headers = qsv_register_lookup("us_states", "dathere://us-states-example.csv")